alathon/torch-rnn-server/README.md

 ### Specifying a different data directory

-By default, the project mounts the local `torch-rnn-server/data` folder as `/data` in the Docker containers, but you will likely want to keep your data out of this project repository and somewhere else.
+By default, the project Makefile mounts the local `torch-rnn-server/data` folder as `/data` in the Docker containers, but you will likely want to keep your data out of this project repository and somewhere else.
 The `Makefile` allows you to override the `DATA_DIR` environment variable, which should point to the full path of the directory you want mounted as `/data` in the containers.